microsoft/FastTrack/scripts/Get-TeamsChannelUsersReport/README.md

 .\Get-TeamsChannelUsersReport.ps1 -UserId "user@domain.com" -ExportCSVFilePath "C:\path\to\export.csv"
 ```

-Report on all teams, and include incoming shared channels - shared channels that have been shared from other teams into a given team
+Report on all teams, and include incoming shared channels - shared channels that have been shared from other teams into a given team.

+**Warning:** The `-IncludeIncomingSharedChannelsInReport` option may add significant time to generating the report depending on shared channel team sharing usage.

 ```PowerShell
 .\Get-TeamsChannelUsersReport.ps1 -ExportCSVFilePath "C:\path\to\export.csv" -IncludeIncomingSharedChannelsInReport